Judy Garland: Personal life

 As she rose to fame, Garland's personal life became a complex blend of public adoration and private struggles.
 Her career, while filled with legendary performances, was often overshadowed by her continuing struggles with self-image, addiction, and mental health, which were exacerbated by Hollywood's grueling expectations.
-Garland was married five times and had three children: Liza Minnelli (with director Vincente Minnelli), and Lorna Luft and Joey Luft (with producer Sidney Luft).
+Garland was married five times and had three children: with director Vincente Minnelli she had Liza Minnelli (born 1946) and with producer Sidney Luft she had Lorna Luft (born 1952) and Joey Luft (born 1955).
 Her relationships were often turbulent, influenced by her intense fame and personal challenges.

-Despite her struggles, Garland had a deep bond with her children, who would each go on to develop a connection to the entertainment industry.
-Garland's resilience through hardship, paired with her immense talent, secured her a lasting place in popular culture and a legacy that continues.
+Despite personal struggles, Garland maintained close relationships with her children, all of whom later became involved in the entertainment industry.
+Her career and cultural impact have contributed to a lasting legacy in popular culture.

 Political views

 Garland was a life-long and active Democrat.
 During her career, she was a member of the Hollywood Democratic committee and a financial and moral supporter of various causes, including the Civil Rights Movement.
 She donated money to the campaigns of Democratic presidential candidates Franklin D. Roosevelt, Adlai Stevenson II, John F. Kennedy and Robert F. Kennedy, and Progressive candidate Henry A. Wallace.

 In April 1944, Garland escorted Brigadier General Benjamin O. Davis Sr. to a reception honoring him at the home of Ira Gershwin.
 Davis, the first black general and highest-ranking black officer in the U.S. military, was in Los Angeles for the premiere of Frank Capra's documentary about black Americans serving in World War II.

 In September 1947, Garland joined the Committee for the First Amendment, a group formed by Hollywood celebrities in support of the Hollywood Ten during the hearings of the House Un-American Activities Committee (HUAC), an investigative committee of the United States House of Representatives, led by J. Parnell Thomas.
 HUAC was formed to investigate alleged disloyalty and subversive activities on the part of private citizens, public employees, and organizations suspected of having communist ties.
 The Committee for the First Amendment sought to protect the civil liberties of those accused.
 Other members included Humphrey Bogart, Lauren Bacall, Dorothy Dandridge, John Garfield, Katharine Hepburn, Lena Horne, John Huston, Gene Kelly, and Billy Wilder.
 Garland took part in recording an all-star radio broadcast on October 26, 1947, Hollywood Fights Back, during which she exhorted listeners to action: "Before every free conscience in America is subpoenaed, please speak up!
 Say your piece!
 Write your congressman a letter—air mail special.
 Let the Congress know what you think of its Un-American Committee."